 2. Elevate Your Head

 Your pillow should not be too fluffy or flat.
 You will find that adjusting your pillows and elevating your head can make breathing easier.
-Find a pillow that allows keeping your head and neck
+Find a pillow that allows keeping your head and neck in a proper position.
+Remember that if your pillow is too thick, then it can constrict breathing and thus, lead to snoring.

 3. Avoid Using Nasal Spray